ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 ##Examples of the button {: #button-examples}

-See an app button example for a public {{site.data.keyword.gitrepos}} repository:
+See an app button example for a public {{site.data.keyword.gitrepos}} repo:

 <p>
 <a class="xref" href="https://bluemix.net/deploy?repository=https://hub.jazz.net/git/idsorg/sample-java-cloudant" target="_blank" title="(Opens in a new tab or window)"><img class="image" src="images/deploy_buttonx2.png" alt="Deploy to Bluemix" /></a>
 </p>

-See an app button example for a public GitHub repository:
+See an app button example for a public GitHub repo:

 <p>
 <a class="xref" href="https://bluemix.net/deploy?repository=https://github.com/ibmjstart/bluemix-node-mysql-uploader" target="_blank" title="(Opens in a new tab or window)"><img class="image" src="images/deploy_buttonx2.png" alt="Deploy to Bluemix" /></a>